andipaetzold/tttt-discord/README.md

 -   If `!t` is already used by another bot, use `!tttt` as command prefix.
 -   All commands are case insensitive to avoid frustration when interacting with the bot during a race.
 -   There is only 1 configuration for each server.
 Changing the configuration in different text channels using the commands below, will alter the same configuration.
--   It is not possible to run the bot in two voice channels on the same server.
-If you have multiple teams, you have to create another server and add the bot there.
-It's no problem to run the bot on multiple servers in parallel.

 ### `!t`